kushshukla24/kushshukla24.github.io/content/blog/legal/ch4-courtrooms.md

 ## Conclusion
-As I reflect on my experiences with the legal system and courtrooms thus far, I am reminded of the words of the late Justice V.R.
-Krishna Iyer, who once said,
-> The Indian legal system is a disaster, and it is time for a revolution.

 In the labyrinthine corridors of the Indian legal system, the prolonged battles for justice can exact a heavy toll on one's mental peace and stability.
 It often feels as though the system takes more than it gives, leaving individuals in a state of seemingly endless waiting.
 Instead of being productive and contributing to our own well-being, our families, and society at large, we often find ourselves entrapped in a ceaseless legal struggle.
 However, I've chosen to view this extended ordeal as an opportunity, a chance to understand the law, put it through my unique perspective and present it to the world through this blog post.